khunspoonzi/prospective-plutus-pioneers/week01/lecture01/1_The-(E)UTxO-Model.md

 In order for a transaction to spend a given UTxO under the traditional UTxO model, it must be signed by the UTxO's owner.

 Under the (E)UTxO model, a script containing arbitrary logic replaces public keys while a redeemer replaces the transaction signature.
+This is what we mean when we refer to smart contracts.

 ## More Notes Soon...